niuers/Distributed-System-Design-Review/Partitioning.md

 ### How to Keep Updated on Partition Changes
 1. In all cases, the key problem is: how does the component making the routing decision (which may be one of the nodes, or the routing tier, or the client) learn about changes in the assignment of partitions to nodes?
-2. Consensus problem: it is important that all participants agree— otherwise requests would be sent to the wrong nodes and not handled correctly
+2. Consensus problem: it is important that all participants agree—otherwise requests would be sent to the wrong nodes and not handled correctly
 3. Many distributed data systems rely on a separate coordination service (from routing tier, etc.) such as ZooKeeper to keep track of this cluster metadata
 4. Each node registers itself in ZooKeeper, and ZooKeeper maintains the authoritative mapping of partitions to nodes.
 Other actors, such as the routing tier or the partitioning-aware client, can subscribe to this information in ZooKeeper.
 Whenever a partition changes ownership, or a node is added or removed, ZooKeeper notifies the routing tier so that it can keep its routing information up to date
 5. HBase, SolrCloud, and Kafka also use ZooKeeper to track partition assignment.
-MongoDB has a similar architecture, but it relies on its own config server implemen‐ tation and mongos daemons as the routing tier
+MongoDB has a similar architecture, but it relies on its own config server implementation and mongos daemons as the routing tier
 6. Cassandra and Riak take a different approach: they use a *gossip protocol* among the nodes to disseminate any changes in cluster state.
    * Requests can be sent to any node, and that node forwards them to the appropriate node for the requested partition
 7. When using a routing tier or when sending requests to a random node, clients still need to find the IP addresses to connect to.
 These are not as fast-changing as the assignment of partitions to nodes, so it is often sufficient to use DNS for this purpose.